Metallurgical Co. of China (OTCMKTS:MLLUY) Sets New 12-Month High at $3.69

-Shares of Metallurgical Co. of China Ltd. (OTCMKTS:MLLUY) hit a new 52-week high during trading on Monday .
-The stock traded as high as $3.69 and last traded at $3.69, with a volume of 0 shares trading hands.
-The stock had previously closed at $3.69.
+Metallurgical Co. of China Ltd. (OTCMKTS:MLLUY) shares reached a new 52-week high on Monday .
+The company traded as high as $3.69 and last traded at $3.69, with a volume of 100 shares trading hands.
+The stock had previously closed at $3.29.

 Metallurgical Corporation of China Ltd., together with its subsidiaries, engages in the engineering contracting, property development, equipment manufacture, and resource development businesses in China and internationally.
 The company's Engineering Contracting segment offers engineering, construction, and other related contracting services for metallurgical and non-metallurgical projects.